 Right now, the top way to use Photoshop without paying anything is to sign up for the free trial, and then cancel before that trial ends.
 Adobe offers a free seven-day trial of the latest version of Photoshop, which you can start whenever you want.

-Step 5: You can now use Photoshop for seven days, which starts on the day that you download the free trial.
-Make sure you cancel the trial and avoid signing up for Creative Cloud so that you don’t start paying for anything!
+Step 4: You can now use Photoshop for seven days, which starts on the day that you download the free trial.
+Make sure you cancel the trial and remove your Creative Cloud account if necessary so that you don’t start paying for anything!

 Using Photoshop CS2

 Once, Photoshop CS2 (Creative Suite 2) was available for a free download if you had purchased this old version of Photoshop sometime in the past.
 Since many people looking for a free Photoshop app just want the options that CS2 provides, this worked out well for many long time Photoshop users who didn’t want to use a subscription service or download new versions.